sumaiyakawsar/weather-app-challenge/README.md

 - Deployed to GitHub Pages with gh-pages.

 ### Continued development
-- Add Toasts Later for Adding/Removing cities from comparelist & favourites.
 - AI powered insights
+- Delete from favourites
+- Glassmorphism menus
+- Flags
+- Animation
+- Sounds ASMR

 ### Useful resources
 - [PWC resource](https://dev.to/hamdankhan364/simplifying-progressive-web-app-pwa-development-with-vite-a-beginners-guide-38cf) - This is an amazing article which helped me finally understand PWC.
 I'd recommend it to anyone still learning this concept.